israelIsiaka/web_scrapping/README.md

-# web-scrapping-
+# web-scrapping
-This is a simple web scrapping project it invoices scraping data from a publicly available website  and displaying the data
+This is a simple web scrapping project it invoices scraping data from a publicly available website I'll be displaying and manipulating  the data